-This Source Water Assessment Public Summary was completed in March 2002.
+This Source Water Assessment Public Summary was completed in March 2002 and updated in 2019.
 A complete copy of the Coalition's Drinking Water Source Protection Plan is available at the Utah Division of Drinking Water and may be obtained by calling (801) 536-4200.
 Individual Coalition utilities can be contacted, as outlined below, for further information.